data-mining-the-city/Web-Stack/README.md

-# Team KUAILE Web Stack for DMC
+# Team KUAILE Web Stack for Datamining the City, GSAPP Fall 2015

-This is a test.
+A study of "non-migration" during the Chinese New Year.